Friday, August 31, 2007

 “A Town Called Disdain”, Episode Eleven: an unpleasant encounter on the road to the ranch

-Harvey, returned from a court-ordered hitch in the army, has returned to his impoverished small town of Disdain, New Mexico.
+has returned from a court-ordered hitch in the army to his impoverished and depressing hometown of Disdain, New Mexico.

 It is still only Harvey's first day back, but already he has killed a bully in self-defense and been hired by the local rancher Big Jake Johnstone to act as some sort of guide to a mysterious couple named Dick and Daphne “Smith”.